-Pras Michel trial: Who are the key players?
+The trial with A-listers, a Fugee and a fugitive

 Guo Wengui

-The second plot for which Mr Michel and Mr Low are being accused centres around Guo Wengui, a flashy, exiled Chinese billionaire and vocal critic of the Chinese Communist Party.
+The second plot of which Mr Michel and Mr Low are accused centres around Guo Wengui, a flashy, exiled Chinese billionaire and vocal critic of the Chinese Communist Party.

 From his temporary home in New York City - a posh apartment overlooking Central Park said to be worth $67.5m - Mr Guo had drawn the ire of China's government by threatening to expose corruption and misdeeds among the country's political elite.
 In the US, Mr Guo had become close to people within Mr Trump's orbit, particularly former chief strategist Steve Bannon.